 That time limit makes it tough to have meaningful get-togethers with family members or friends for the holidays.
 Tap or click here to see how the most popular video conferencing apps compare.

 Fortunately for all of us, Zoom has been listening to user feedback.
-The company has pledged to drop the 40-minute call limit just in time for Thanksgiving!
+The company has pledged to drop the 40-minute call limit just in time for Christmas and New Year’s!
 Will you be meeting with your relatives online in time for a virtual dinner?

-To take advantage of extended calls, new and existing Zoom users won’t have to do anything extra.
-The app will automatically make the adjustments once the date arrives, and the limits will be re-instated after more than 24 hours pass.
+New and existing Zoom users won’t have to do anything extra to take advantage of extended calls.
+The app will automatically make the adjustments once the extended limit arrives.

 It’s an excellent opportunity for everyone to enjoy the company of loved ones without risking infection.
 With how easily COVID-19 can spread inside, some medical researchers are urging restraint during holiday get-togethers.

-If you want to host a virtual Thanksgiving dinner for your family and aren’t sure where to start, Komando.com has you covered.
-Our guide to virtual Thanksgivings has trusted advice on all of the best options for calling, entertainment and making memories.
+If you want to host a virtual Christmas dinner for your family and aren’t sure where to start, Komando.com has you covered.
+Our guide to virtual holidays has trusted advice on all of the best options for calling, entertainment and making memories.